nawkboy/nawkboy.github.io/reference_by_chapter/AgileDesignElements.md

 + CD Set: **Disk 3, Track 1 @ 2m 55s**

 **Message for LLC Gildan Media:**
 I have created a transcript of this 18-minute section that I would like to share here if you are willing to grant me permission to do so.
-Please reach out to me at james at agilecarpentry dot com.
+Please reach out to me at [james@agilecarpentry.com](mailto:james@agilecarpentry.com).

 #### Danger of Treating Estimates as Commitments with Different Terminology